Still Stuck in Therapy? This Is Where Things Start to Shift

 $3,497

-This option is designed for people carrying layered or complex experiences, including long-term trauma, identity loss, or repeated therapy plateaus.
+This option is a good fit for people carrying layered or complex experiences, including long-term trauma, identity loss, or repeated therapy plateaus.

 It offers more time for processing, pacing, and integration.